Newfoundland Mortgage Rates

 How to Get to Newfoundland and Labrador

-There are two ferries to Newfoundland, both out of North Sydney, Nova Scotia.
-Seasonal service from June to September is available to Argentia, just a 90 minutes’ drive from St. John's, with the ferry crossing taking 15 hours.
+There are two ferries operated by Marine Atlantic with service to Newfoundland, both out of North Sydney, Nova Scotia.
+Seasonal service from June to September is available to Argentia, just a 90 minutes’ drive from St. John's, with the ferry crossing taking 16 hours.
 For year-round ferry service, the ferry to Port aux Basques takes six hours, with the drive to St. John's taking another nine hours.
 The drive to get from the ferry to St. John’s is longer than the drive from Toronto to Quebec City!

 Top Newfoundland and Labrador Mortgage Brokers